Preschool field trip ideas

 How to Plan a Field Trip

-The following are some steps to follow as you begin to plan for your field trip.
+The following are some steps you can follow to help you plan for your field trip.

 Field Trip Questions